petkaantonov/bluebird/README.md

 The second approach, which is what bluebird by default takes, is to call a registered handler if a rejection is unhandled by the start of a second turn.
 The default handler is to write the stack trace to stderr or `console.error` in browsers.
 This is close to what happens with synchronous code - your code doens't work as expected and you open console and see a stack trace.
 Nice.

 Of course this is not perfect, if your code for some reason needs to swoop in and attach error handler to some promise after the promise has been hanging around a while then you will see annoying messages.
-I will probably add a done method if it turns out people actually need to do this.
+In that case you can use the `.done()` method to signal that any hanging exceptions should be thrown.

 If you want to override the default handler for these possibly unhandled rejections, you can pass yours like so: